ikanisa/icupa/README.md

 | `npm run test` | Runs the Vitest suite, including offline cart persistence checks. |
 | `npm run test:accessibility` | Audits the Phase 3 diner surfaces with axe-core to keep WCAG 2.2 AA regressions from slipping into the PWA. |

+Installing dependencies with `npm install` now pulls in the Supabase CLI as a local dev dependency (`node_modules/.bin/supabase`).
+That ensures pretest database resets, SQL migrations, and `npm run supabase:test` all work without a separate global installation.
+When you need to run the CLI directly, prefer `npx supabase <command>` so the project-pinned version stays in sync across machines.

 Scripts are defined in `package.json` alongside the curated dependency set (React 18, Radix UI, Tailwind, Framer Motion, Supabase client SDK, TanStack Query, etc.).【F:package.json†L1-L61】

 ---